SorcierMaheP/Aerial-Imaging-Research-Internship/README.md

 </div>

 ## Reports
-The two monthly reports, along with the final report paper, can be found in /Docs.
+The two monthly reports, along with the final report paper, can be found in the Docs directory.

 ## Performance
 Working of YOLOv8s ICBAM on a sample video with dense coconut plantations.